 This saffron rice with chicken uses basmati rice, a flavorful long grain rice variety.
 Studies have indicated that this rice variety ranges between low to medium glycemic index.
 And chicken provides good amount of lean protein and alternative to red meat.

-An ample amount of spinach is used to prepare this dish, which is an excellent source of vitamin K, vitamin A (as carotenoids), vitamin C, potassium and folic acid.
+Spinach is an excellent source of vitamin K, vitamin A (as carotenoids), vitamin C, potassium and folic acid.
 This leafy green is a source of alpha-lipoic acid, an antioxidant that has been shown to help with blood glucose control.

 Prunes add some nuggets of sweet flavor and nutrition.
 They contain phenolic compounds – antioxidants that help prevent free radical damage.
 And they are a good source of dietary fiber and associated with better glucose control, fullness, bowel regularity, lower blood cholesterol and intestinal protection.